 Starting with your baseline layer, you should include a light pair of leggings, athletic shorts, tank top and t-shirts.
 The middle layer should consist of hiking pants, a pair of jeans, sweatshirt, long sleeve shirt.
 Finally, a raincoat or windbreaker depending on what time of year you are going and the chance of rain.

-Remember that rainy season in Peru is from October until March each year.
-If you are visiting during any of those months, pack a good quality rain jacket or a poncho.
+Remember that the rainy season in Peru is from October until March each year.
+If you are visiting during any of those months, pack a good-quality rain jacket or a poncho.

 Remember that you will be walking a A LOT during your time in Peru so a good pair of hiking socks and proper footwear is a must.